JoelBird/joelbird.github.io/index.md

 ## Creating Operation Tasks:

 - The first message in the channel will define all the tasks of this operation that you are inviting members to complete.
-- You must create a distributor role within your server, call it: (name of server)Distributor | no spaces, first letter of each word capitalised:
+- You must create a distributor role within your server, call it: (name of server)Distributor | no spaces, server name spelt as spelt on server, distributor with capital "D"
 ![9](/assets/9.PNG)
 - For a member to create and update tasks they must have the distributor role of that server.\
 4. Create tasks with the following format inserted as a message in your discord server: